Frijol/climate-change/GLOSSARY.md

 ## PPM
 Parts per million

+## precautionary principle
+the idea that when there is uncertainty, you should err on the side of safety

 ## PTC
 Production Tax Credit, a federal tax credit in the United States which provides inflation-adjusted per-kWH rebates for qualifying renewable energy sales [Energy.gov][Energy.govPTC]